PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

 2. Do not try to manually overwrite either the `$data` or any `$meta` data attributes within `LPJmLData` objects.
 It is either not possible or can mess up the integrity of the object.
-Methods named like `$.__<method>__` or attributes named like `$._<attribute>_` are only for low-level package development and should not be used by users for their data handling.
+Methods surrounded by double underscores (`$.__<method>__)` or attributes surrounded by underscores (`$._<attribute>_`) are only for low-level package development and should not be used by users for their data handling.

 3. When performance is important, choose R6 method notation `runoff$transform(to = "lon_lat")` over common R notation
     `transform(runoff, to = "lon_lat")`.

-4. The “meta” format is supported only by recent LPJmL versions.
+4. The “meta” format is only supported by recent LPJmL versions.
 When comparing older (\< LPJmL version 5.3) output data with LPJmL 5.3 output data it can be useful to combine meta (`"output_metafile" : true`) with the header file format